n0spoon/ot-harjoitustyo/README.md

 # Calculator
 Application can perform calculations with two user given numbers.
-Input and output numbers can be integers in base-10 that can have a decimal part separated with a dot(.) e.g. 2.5, 13.
-Input and output can also be expressed in powers of ten e.g. 1e3 (which represents 10^3 = 1000), 10e3 (which represents 10*10^3 = 10000), 10e-3 (which represents 10*10^-3 = 0.01) or 1e-3 (which represents 10^-3 = 0.001).
+Input and output numbers are in base-10 and they can be either integer or decimal separated with a dot(.) e.g. 2.5, 13.
+Input and output can also be expressed in powers of ten e.g. 1e3 (which represents 10^3 = 1000), 10e3 (which represents 10\*10^3 = 10000), 10e-3 (which represents 10\*10^-3 = 0.01) or 1e-3 (which represents 10^-3 = 0.001).

 ## Installation
 - Install dependencies